 - Brush and floss regularly

-- Avoid staining foods and drinks (e.g., coffee, wine, soy sauce) for at least 48 hours
+- Avoid staining foods and drinks for the first 48 hours

 - Wear a nightguard if you grind your teeth

-- Mild sensitivity is normal and usually fades within a week
+- Mild sensitivity may happen but usually fades within a week

 Veneers Shaved Teeth Before and After